tommyettinger/textratypist/README.md

 fixing this could be a ton of work.
 I do intend to try to make this configurable and match `Label` by default in some near-future version.

+A possibly-frequent issue (with an easy fix) that may start occurring with version 0.9.0 and later is that TextraTypist now requires Java 8 or higher.
+All modern desktop OSes support Java 8, and this has been true for 9 years.
+Android has supported Java 8 (language level, though only some APIs) for several years, and older versions can use "desugaring" to translate more-recent Java code to be compatible with (much) older Android versions.
+GWT has supported language level 8 for years, as well; 2.8.2, which libGDX is built with, allows using Java 8 features, and 2.10.0, which [an alternate libGDX backend](https://github.com/tommyettinger/gdx-backends) supports, allows using even more.
+RoboVM doesn't support any new APIs added in Java 8, but it has supported language level 8 from the start.
+TextraTypist doesn't use any APIs from Java 8, but does now use functional interfaces and method references.
+Having these features allows us to remove some nasty reflection-based code, and that in turn helps usage on platforms where reflection is limited, such as GWT and Graal Native Image.
+GWT was able to work before, but Graal Native Image would have needed a lot of configuration to be added for every game/app that used TextraTypist.
+The other issue is that if TextraTypist continued to target Java 7 for its library code, it wouldn't compile with Java 20 or later, and the LTS release 21 is coming very soon.

 ## License

 This is based very closely on [typing-label](https://github.com/rafaskb/typing-label), by Rafa Skoberg.